 Akane Owari has dealt with perverts, poverty, and being surrounded by death for much of her life.
 Her funny Big Eater traits?
 She was regularly starving as a kid.
 Her Innocent/Shameless Fanservice Girl moments?
 Sexual harassment was the norm for her.
 Her Accidental Misnaming?
 People around her died or left her life so often that she doesn't have any reason to memorize names.
 Basically, she's Conditioned to Accept Horror.
 And her developing a powerful mentor/student relationship and rivalry with Nidai throughout the game?
 He winds up dying twice to save her (along with everyone else from certain starvation in chapter 4's case).

 Pekoyama is Kuzuryuu's Bodyguard Babe, who only considers herself a tool for his advancement.
-Keep in mind that this is only revealed during this character's final appearance before dying.
-Most official group art outright give away their status as a pair, despite the fact that its supposed to be something you are not supposed to know if you haven't played the game.
+Keep in mind that this is only revealed during this character's final appearance before dying, as both Kuzuryuu and Pekoyama had gone through a great deal of effort to hide their relationship.
+Most official group art outright give away their status as a pair, despite the fact that it's supposed to be something you are not supposed to know if you haven't played the game.

 The fact that "Byakuya Togami" is really an imposter is also well known.
 This is different, as the actual revelation isn't very important to the plot, but is actually revealed very late into the story.